johnbond-scout/LSG_x/README.md

 # LSG_x
-this project carries the binary files for LDG_L and LSG_R
+this project carries the binary files for LSG_L and LSG_R